MESHGuides are summaries of research relevant to school teachers. They are translations of theory to practice.

 – a professional paper translating your findings into practical applications for research users who include teacher educators, teachers, parents, policy makers.

-• Link with other researchers and academics in your field through online or professional communities (such as www.khub.net/mesh-connect) with similar interests and work together to scale up research or develop your dissertation area.
+• Linking with other researchers and academics in your field through online or professional communities and working together to scale up research or develop your dissertation area.
+Many of the MESHGuides have been generated through different forms of networking and you never know the types of further research that may develop.

 Are you a practitioner in an education setting?